astreum/whitepaper/README.md

 ### A Next Generation Blockchain Platform for Apps, Storage and Compute that's Decentralized, Secure and Sustainable.

-## Structure
+## Specification(v1)

 ### Accounts
 - Structure: Address & Details Hash.
 - Details: Counter, Balance & Storage Hash.
-- The Standard Unit of Value is an Astre while the Smallest Unit is a Quark.
+- The Standard Unit of Value is an Astr while the Smallest Unit is a Quark.
 - Value magnitudes:
-    - 10^24: Yottaquark / Astre
+    - 10^24: Yottaquark / Astr
     - 10^21: Zettaquark
     - 10^18: Exaquark
     - 10^15: Petaquark